Sendai specialty "Seri Nabe"

 Speaking of parsley, it is a perennial plant of the Umbelliferae family and is the first wild plant to appear in the "Seven Herbs of Spring" and "Seven Herbs Rice Porridge."
 Is there any reason why parsley, which is known nationwide, is also a local specialty?

-In fact, Natori City in Miyagi Prefecture is one of the top parsley harvesters in Japan, with its roots dating back to the 1620s.
+In fact, Natori City in Miyagi Prefecture is one of the top parsley harvesters in Japan, with its roots dating back to the 1620s

-In other words, parsley is a traditional food ingredient with a history of 400 years.
+In other words, parsley is a traditional food ingredient with a history of 400 years

-The charm of seri hotpot
+The appeal of parsley hotpot

 You might be wondering about the taste...it's amazing!
 The more you chew it, the more flavor comes out!

 While parsley leaves have a distinctive bitter taste, the roots are surprisingly less bitter and have a strong fragrance.
-The crunchiness is just as strong as the leaves and stems.
+The crunchiness is just as strong as the leaves and stems

 Parsley roots for use in hot pot